COLA-Laboratory/cola_www_src/content/_index.md

 Computational Optimization for Learning and Adaptive Systems (COLA) laboratory has contributed the fundamental development of computational/artificial intelligence (CI/AI) for black-box optimization and decision-making (especially with multiple conflicting objectives), as well as applications in life sciences (including bioscience and healthcare) and software engineering.
 In particular, we have been enthusiastic about broad AI+X (integrating AI with application domains denoted by "X" to enhance, innovate, or transform the domain).

-{{< hint success>}}
-The COLALab will relocate to the Earlham Institute at the Norwich Research Park since this September.
-We are going to build an ambitious generative digital biology programme, while our new contact details will be updated in due course.
-There will be multiple openings for postdocs and PhD students in the coming weeks or months.
-Please feel free to contact me about those opportunities.
-{{< /hint >}}

 {{< hint info >}}
 We are constantly looking for _talented_ and _passionate_ people to join our lab.
 Please refer to [vacancies](/docs/home/vacancies) for potential opportunities.
 {{< /hint >}}